-Edge Control is the function a ski-binding supplies when putting a ski up on edge.
+Edge Control is the function a ski-binding supplies when putting a ski up on edge — for turning.
 A good binding must supply powerful edge-control so that there is a nearly 1-to-1 correspondence between skier-movement and ski-edging, starting the instant a skier initiates a turn and all throughout the turn.
-Some turns must be performed on ice: there must be no chatter.
-Powerful edge control is necessary for great skiing performance.
+Some turns must be performed on ice: there must be no chatter caused by poor edge control of the binding.
+Powerful edge control is necessary for skiing performance.

 In aeronautical terms, edge control is in the 'roll'-direction.
-A binding supplies edge-control based on the width of the toe cup, the width of the heel cup, the width of the heel pad, the width of the anti-friction-pad (AFD), and the magnitude of the hold-down force at the heel.
-The toe cup cannot clamp down on the toe of the boot — because the torsional release function would then not function — but for high-performance skiing and racing, the toe cup of the Howell 880 Pro and the Howell 888 Max are designed to block free-play in the roll direction in order to assist the heel with its hold-down force.
+A binding supplies edge-control based on the width of the toe cup, the width of the heel cup, the width of the heel pad, the width of the anti-friction-device (AFD), and the magnitude of the hold-down force — the DIN-setting at the heel.
+The toe cup cannot clamp down on the toe of the boot — because the torsional release function would not function — but for high-performance skiing and racing, the toe cup of the Howell 880 Pro and the Howell 888 Max are designed to block free-play in the roll direction in order to assist the heel with edge control.

-Pin bindings (some skiers call then 'tech bindings' — but they are hardly 'tech') do not come close to providing good edge-control on firm snow or ice.
-Alpine bindings out-perform pin bindings when it comes to edge-control.
+Almost all pin bindings (some skiers call then 'tech bindings' — but they are hardly 'tech') do not come close to providing good edge-control on firm snow or ice.
+Alpine bindings far out-perform almost all pin bindings when it comes to edge-control.

-The hold-down force supplied by all ski binding heel-units is cross-linked between the edge-control function and the forward-release function.
-Therefore, to maximize edge-control — not only are the binding’s contact surfaces with the boot as wide as possible — so also is the leading-edge of the AFD is located 4.75cm aft of the tip of the ski boot's toe projection to shorten the forward-release fulcrum — so that the hold-down force of the heel becomes higher than all other bindings even when the forward release moment is the same as other bindings.
+The hold-down force supplied by all alpine ski-binding heel-units is cross-linked between the edge-control function and the forward-release function.
+Therefore, to maximize edge-control — not only are the binding’s contact surfaces as wide as possible — so also is the leading-edge of the AFD is located 4.75cm aft of the tip of the ski boot's toe projection to shorten the forward-release fulcrum — so that the hold-down force of the heel becomes higher than all other bindings even when the forward release-moment is the same as other bindings.

-Additionally, the leading edge of Howell SkiBinding AFD’s is straight — so that during ski flex, the boot sole maintains full-contact with the full-width of the AFD.
+Additionally, the leading edge of the AFF of Howell SkiBinding is straight — so that during ski flex, the boot sole maintains full-contact across the full-width of the AFD.

-Howell SkiBindings are the only bindings that block chatter during carved turns on ice — even at chart-settings !
+Howell SkiBindings are the only bindings that block chatter during carved turns on ice at chart-settings !

 To Order by Reservation-Deposit: